Paint vs. Stain for Wood Fences

-Good ole’ paint is helpful for many facets of homework inside and out.
-Let's cover some benefits and drawbacks you'll receive from painting your wood fence:
+Good old paint is helpful for many facets of homework, inside and out!
+Let's cover some benefits and drawbacks you'll receive from painting your wood fence.

 Painted wood fences will flake and peel over time, causing unflattering patches on your wall and allowing moisture to seep into those areas.
 Additionally, painting your wood fence is more expensive than staining and time-consuming.
 So, if you decide to paint your fence, go with a trusted professional.

-Like painting, staining your wood fence offers both positives and negatives, such as:
+Like painting, staining your wood fence offers both positives and negatives.

 Staining your wood fence is pretty straightforward and less expensive than painting.
 All you have to do for prep is scrap the old paint and get staining!
 Wood stain does not crack or peel like paint and lasts longer before a reapplication is needed.